fruitcake/laravel-cors/readme.md

         $router->get('api', 'ApiController@index');
     });

+If you want CORS to apply for all your routes, add it as global middleware:

+    'Barryvdh\Cors\HandleCors',

+## Lumen

+On Laravel Lumen, use LumenServiceProvider:

+     'Barryvdh\Cors\LumenServiceProvider',

+And load your configuration file manually:

+    $app->configure('cors');

 ## Common problems and errors

 When an error occurs, the middleware isn't run completely.
 So when this happens, you won't see the actual result, but will get a CORS error.